-As a new drummer or the parent of a beginning student, it can be confusing to know what kind of drum set configuration to look at.
+As a new drummer or the parent of a beginning student, it can be confusing to know what kind of drum set configuration to purchase.
 As a long time drummer and instructor, I’ve encountered a wide variety of different setups and though I would share my experience with you.

-So, what are 3, 4 and 5 piece drum sets and their configurations?
-A three piece drum set consists of a bass drum, a snare drum and 1 tom.
+A three piece drum set consists of a bass drum, a snare drum and one tom.
 Four and five piece drum sets add another tom incrementally to each set.
 This means that a four piece kit consists of a bass drum, snare drum and 2 toms, whereas a five piece kit consists of a bass drum, snare drum and 3 toms.

 As you might have guessed, there are a lot of different configuration options for each of these kits.
 Let’s explore these in more detail so that you know exactly what you’re looking at the next time you go drum shopping!